|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 |Foundation Year (Year 0) – £7000, Year 1, 2 & 3 – £8000 per annum|

-This BSc (Hons) Degree in Accounting and Finance is aligned with the benchmarks for knowledge and skills required to become a professional in Accounting and Finance.
+This BSc (Hons) Accounting and Finance Degree offered by the London School of Management Education is aligned with the benchmarks for knowledge and skills required to become a professional in Accounting and Finance.
 The suite of modules is fit for professional body requirements such as ACCA and CIMA Global.
-The programme develops a range of cognitive and intellectual skills together with techniques specific to accounting and finance.
+The Accounting and Finance honours degree programme supports the development of a range of cognitive and intellectual skills together with techniques specific to accounting and finance.

 Entry via the foundation year is considered for individuals with many years of work experience and relevant skills, do not meet the entry requirement for the full degree, are enthusiastic about further studies and are able to pass our initial assessment test.